 The drawback for Eta Squared is that it is a biased measure of population variance explained (although it is accurate for the sample).
 It always overestimates it.

-This bias gets very small as sample size increases, but for small samples an unbiased effect size measure is Omega Squared.
+This bias gets very small as sample size increases.
+For small samples, an unbiased effect size measure is Omega Squared.
 Omega Squared has the same basic interpretation, but uses unbiased measures of the variance components.
 Because it is an unbiased estimate of population variances, Omega Squared is always smaller than Eta Squared.

 Other recent posts contain equations of all these effect size measures and a list of great references for further reading on effect sizes.